-The developed numerical method for solving IPIP can be used to determined the coherent field amplitude on the surface of an inclined object based on its image measured within a finite interval.
-In our future work we intend to apply the developed inversion problem solution method to coherent imaging problems arising in the X-ray optics.
+The developed numerical method for solving IPIP can be used to reconstruct the coherent field amplitude on the surface of an inclined object based on its image recorded within a finite interval in the image plane.
+In our future work we intend to apply the developed inverse problem solution methods to coherent imaging in the X-ray optics.